gbraad/blog-content/0024-personal-kanban-using-gitlab.md

 ![](//cdn.gbraad.nl/images/blog/kanban-gitlab.jpg)

 Note: the image shown here is from an early iteration and still has too many items in 'doing'.
-This actually made me realize where my time went.
+This actually made me realize where my time was spent.

 ### How to set-up